Maddy Osman avatar

 Images help you to tell your story and make it easier for your readers to identify with your posts and arouse their interest.

-To make your WordPress image size optimization efforts pay off, you should back up your website with reliable hosting.
-After all, there's no point in speeding up your website if it's tied to inferior web hosting.
+To ensure that your efforts to optimise the image size in WordPress pay off, you should secure your website with reliable hosting.
+After all, there’s no point in speeding up your website if it’s tied to inferior web hosting.